All Episodes

 I'm always curious, are you still in touch with some of these people?

-Do they go for their experiences?
+Do you hear their experiences?

 Absolutely.